 Undertake a team project this summer term and tackle a challenge for clients from heritage, education, government, media or charity, to gain experience linked to your degree.
-Over 40 projects to choose from.
+Applications to @Work 2017 have now closed, congratulations to all those who have a place in the projects.

 Only first and second year undergraduate students from English, Education, History of Art and Politics and first year History are eligible to apply, including joint honours.
 The programme is delivered collaboratively between these departments and Careers.